-min_result.avif)

 Considering where we are now in the climate crisis—having breached 1.5 degrees Celsius in Earth’s warming threshold—this retrospective couldn’t have come at a better time.
 The consequences of humanity’s disregard for nature’s limits are boiling over.
 Fires rage in Los Angeles, burning hotter and faster than ever before.
 These disasters, while part of a natural cycle in the dry West Coast winters, have been exacerbated by a perfect storm: eight months without rain, dwindling water reserves, and hurricane-level winds reaching 100 miles per hour.
 Across the globe, the evidence is impossible to ignore.
 Islands vanish beneath rising seas.
 Heatwaves scorch Europe.
 Droughts devastate crops in Africa.
 The global south struggles to cool itself as green spaces wane.
 It’s a nightmare from which not everyone has the privilege of waking.
 And yes, it is a privilege—the privilege of saying, “I don’t live there,” or “It didn’t happen to me.”

-At what point does it become unthinkable to turn away from the reality that yes, it did happen—and it is happening—to everyone, everywhere?
-This is not a question I, nor Wilding, can answer, but it remains a question nonetheless.
-The artist, however, has always been a kind of soothsayer, drawing connections between the exploitation of nature and the systemic subjugation of women so deeply ingrained in the West.
+Wilding's work asks us to confront a difficult reality: When does it become impossible to look away from the reality that yes, it did happen—and it is happening—to everyone, everywhere?
+Neither Wilding nor I can definitively answer this question, but it is central to understanding her practice.
+The artist has always been a kind of soothsayer, drawing connections between the exploitation of nature and the systemic subjugation of women entrenched in the West.
 Beyond her ecofeminist work, Wilding is an activist and cyberfeminist trailblazer, having founded the art collective subROSA with fellow artist Hyla Willis in 1998.
-Stemming from American scholar Donna Haraway’s cyborg theory and the broader movement that emerged during that epoch, the collective’s influence inspired generations of artists and thinkers to reimagine technology’s role in shaping gendered dynamics.
+Rooted in American scholar Donna Haraway’s cyborg theory and the broader movement that emerged during that epoch, the collective’s influence has inspired generations of artists and thinkers to reimagine technology’s role in shaping gendered dynamics.
 Technologist Mindy Seu’s Cyberfeminism Index, 2023, a now-printed archive cataloging seminal works in the movement, includes a 2014 project from subROSA, titled Down with Self-management!
 Re-booting Ourselves as Feminist Servers, which critiques enforced connectivity in digitized life.

-We are alive and we are dying, this is the duality I imagine Wilding refers to in her 1977 text that anchors the exhibition.
-It’s one that many try to avoid thinking about.
+We are alive and we are dying—this, I imagine, is the duality Wilding names in her 1977 text anchoring the exhibition.
+It’s a truth many try to avoid.
 The fact can be daunting, but in embracing it as such, we acknowledge it as no different than the changing of leaves or the passing of seasons.
 Does Wilding believe in an afterlife?
 Not really.
-“I think we live in the memories of those that remember us and the work we leave behind,” she explains.
-She believes in her legacy and its impact on the collective imagination.
+“I think we live in the memories of those that remember us and the work we leave behind,” she says.
 “It is where people can find me.”

 As our conversation nears its end, I ask Wilding if there’s anything she’d tell her younger self preparing to perform Waiting.
-“It doesn’t belong to me anymore, it has been performed so many times and by so many people.
+“It doesn’t belong to me anymore.
 It has lived its own life outside of me,” she replies.
 “If I met my younger self, I would say, ‘Yes, waiting is a hard thing to do.
 You know it, and I know it.’
 It is something we can all relate to, and that’s what art is supposed to do, don’t you think?”

 Faith Wilding: “Inside, Outside, Alive in the Shell” is on view until March 1, 2025 at Anat Ebgi New York at 372 Broadway, New York, NY 10013.